ubleipzig/dev-dotdeb/README.md

 The image prepares apache2, php and mysql and wraps around your local codebase.

-the following tools next to apache2, php 7.x (depending on the label) and mysql are at your service:
+the following tools next to apache2, php 7.2 (depending on the label) and mysql are at your service:

 * xdebug
-* webgrind
 * phpinfo